perryBunn/keyboard/readme.md

 The process described here has several goals:
 - Maintain keyboards quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Atom
+- Engage the community in working toward the best possible keyboard
-- Enable a sustainable system for Atom's maintainers to review contributions
+- Enable a sustainable system for keyboards's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: